DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - **Open Vulnerability and Assessment Language (OVAL)**: provides a language for describing security testing procedures
     - Vulnerability scans automatically probe systems, applications, and networks looking for weaknesses that could be exploited by an attacker.
 Vulnerability Scanners scan remote machines to gather information, including fingerprints from responses to queries and connections, banner information from services, and related data.
     - Four main categories of vulnerability scans:
-        - network discovery scans: Network discovery scanners use many different techniques to identify open ports on remote systems:
+        - 📗Network discovery scans: Network discovery scanners use many different techniques to identify open ports on remote systems:
             - 🔔TCP SYN Scanning Sends a single packet to each scanned port with the SYN flag set.
 This indicates a request to open a new connection.
 If the scanner receives a response that has the SYN and ACK flags set, this indicates that the system is moving to the second phase in the three-­way TCP handshake and that the port is open.
 TCP SYN scanning is also known as 📝“half-­open” scanning.
             - 🔔TCP Connect Scanning Opens a full connection to the remote system on the specified port.
 This scan type is used when the user running the scan does not have the necessary permissions to run a half-­open scan.
 Most other scan types require the ability to send raw packets, and a user may be restricted by the operating system from sending hand-crafted packets.
 The TCP SYN scan sends a SYN packet and receives a SYN ACK
             - 🔔TCP ACK Scanning Sends a packet with the ACK flag set, indicating that it is part of an open connection.
 This type of scan may be done in an attempt to determine the rules enforced by a firewall and the firewall methodology.
             - 🔔UDP Scanning Performs a scan of the remote system using the UDP protocol, checking for active UDP services.
 This scan type does not use the three-­way handshake, because UDP is a connectionless protocol.
             - 🔔Xmas Scanning Sends a packet with the FIN, PSH, and URG flags set.
 A packet with so many flags set is said to be “lit up like a Christmas tree,” leading to the scan’s name.
-        - 🔔Network vulnerability scans e.g nmap, nikto, OpenVAS, QualysGuard, Nessus, Rapid7, Tenable.
+        - 📗Network vulnerability scans e.g nmap, nikto, OpenVAS, QualysGuard, Nessus, Rapid7, Tenable.
 Note: Nmap only scans 1000 TCP and UDP ports by default, including ports outside the 0–1024 range of “well-known” ports.
 By using the defaults, you miss 64,535 ports! **nmap states** are Open Port: The port is accessible on the remote system and an application is accepting connections on that port.
 Closed Port: The port is not accessible on the remote system.
 Filtered Port: The port is accessible on the remote system, but no application is accepting connections on that port.
-        - web application vulnerability scans e.e OWASP, Nikto, Burp Suit, Nessus, Arachni, W3af
+        - 📗Web application vulnerability scans e.e OWASP, Nikto, Burp Suit, Nessus, Arachni, W3af
-        - database vulnerability scans e.g SQLMap, DBProtect, Rapid7, Oracle DBSAT, IBM Guardium, Nessus
+        - 📗Database vulnerability scans e.g SQLMap, DBProtect, Rapid7, Oracle DBSAT, IBM Guardium, Nessus
-    - 🔔Active Scanning is useful for testing IDS or IPS systems.
+    - ✴️Active Scanning is useful for testing IDS or IPS systems.
 Scripted attacks are part of active scanning
-    - 🔔Passive scanning can help identify rogue devices by capturing MAC address vendor IDs that do not match deployed devices, by verifying that systems match inventories of organizationally owned hardware by hardware address, and by monitoring for rogue SSIDs or connections.
+    - ✴️Passive scanning can help identify rogue devices by capturing MAC address vendor IDs that do not match deployed devices, by verifying that systems match inventories of organizationally owned hardware by hardware address, and by monitoring for rogue SSIDs or connections.
     - 🔔Authenticated Vulnerability scans use a read-only account to access configuration files, allowing more accurate testing of vulnerabilities.
 It  provides the most accurate and detailed information about the security state of a server.
         - Authenticated scans can read configuration information from the target system and reduce the instances of false positive and false negative reports.